Welcome to Throop Hollow Farm Campsite

 This family-run farm in the Piddle Valley opens some of its fields up to a summer campsite welcoming families, couples and friends.
 The set up is ‘pitch where you like’ and you can park next to your tents.
 There are also a few electric pitches located together in one area.

 The spacious fields are surrounded by wildlife, as well as the animals on the farm.
-Bobby will greet you with a waggy tail, and Woody the donkey will always welcome a tickle on the nose!
+Bobby and Bruce will greet you with waggy tails, and Woody the donkey will always welcome a tickle on the nose!

 Facilities on our site include lovely hot showers and clean toilets.
 There is a washing up station with cold water sinks (bring your camping kettle over if you like hot water!) to wash up your camping utensils.
 There are drinking water taps around the site too.